 What Is Sales and Marketing Alignment?

 Every company—whether you’re in the business of real estate or custom T-shirts—operates on sales.
 To close sales, marketing teams operate what is known as a marketing funnel, which begins with creating awareness and ends with the customer’s decision.
 Sales has its own process: a pipeline that starts with prospect research and culminates in closing the deal.
 Sales and marketing alignment bridges the gap between the marketing funnel and sales pipeline, as illustrated by our Alignment Cycle.

-1. Develop a Proper Organizational Structure
+1. Develop an Organizational Structure That Promotes Collaboration & Communication

 2. Establish Shared Goals

 A sales team may have a goal of generating 300 new leads via outbound methods, while marketing has its own goal of generating 300 new leads via inbound methods.
 But when learning how to align sales and marketing, the collective goal of increasing sales should be driven by a shared goal to generate 300 new leads together.

 Pro tip: Outbound leads are generated by sending communications to potential customers, including by making cold calls, sending cold emails, and sending direct mail.
 On the other hand, inbound leads are generated by attracting and pulling in potential customers through content marketing, social media marketing, and similar methods.

 This seemingly small difference is quite significant, as it reinforces the need to collaborate through every step of the process, including lead generation.
 Though sales and marketing teams use different methods, each strategy should be informed by the other team.
 The sales team’s outbound strategies should incorporate the marketing team’s content.
 Likewise, the marketing team’s inbound strategies should incorporate the sales team’s in-depth product knowledge and experience with leads at the later stages of the sales process.